 San Francisco is also offering a local version of the federal EITC, known as the Working Families Credit (WFC).
 It is available for working families with children who qualify for the federal EITC and live in the city of San Francisco.

 WFC applicants whom the city verifies as eligible (using data supplied by the IRS) receive a one-time credit from the city and county of San Francisco equal to a percentage of their federal EITC — up to $250 per family.

 Due to limited funding, the WFC is only available to qualified applicants who have NEVER received this credit before.
 Those who have ever received the Working Families Credit need NOT apply.

-CalWORKs 2 is a welfare program that gives cash aid and services to eligible needy California families.
+CalWORKs is California’s welfare program that gives cash aid and services to eligible needy California families.
 If a family has little or no cash and needs housing, food, utilities, clothing or medical care, they may be eligible to receive immediate short-term help.

 Most will only be eligible to receive CalWORKs for a maximum of 48 countable months.
 There is, however, no time limit on aid for children, but in some counties children may get vouchers instead of cash.